ttsiodras/DeadFunctionsDetector/README.md

 normal and indirect calls, gathering all references to our functions;
 and only reporting the functions in our binary that are not referenced anywhere.

-# Usage

-Modify your Makefiles to spawn your cross-compiler with `-E` instead of `-c`.
-This will give you a set of `*.o` files that aren't really object files - they are instead preprocessed, standalone source code.

-Rename them appropriately:

-    cd /path/to/preprocessed
-    rename -E 's,o$,c,' *.o
-    cd -

-...and then "feed" these standalone preprocessed sources to this script, alongside the ELF binary - e.g. with an invocation like this:

-    ./detect_unused_functions.py the_elf_binary /path/to/preprocessed/*.c

-The script will record the dead functions in an output file called `deadFunctions`,

 The functions actually used are collected from everywhere...